fleetdm/fleet/git-hooks/README.md

 ## Contributing

+All related code is located in the `./git-hooks` directory

 Scripts in the `hooks/` directory need to exit a non-zero code in order to fail properly.
-These scripts do not need to be executable because we are calling it from the `pre-push` script as `bash $SCRIPT_NAME`
+These scripts do not need to be executable because we are calling it from the `pre-push` script as `bash
+$SCRIPT_NAME`

+Make sure you promote your changes in Slack!

 ## Contributing Ideas

-- Update/Add a script to the `hooks` directory and promote it in Slack!
+- Update/Add a script to the `hooks` directory
-- Add `./git-hooks/frontend/`
+- Build out `./git-hooks/frontend/`
 - ??????